 The Tragic Death of Adrian Adonis

-The history of this business is riddled with the names of the men that were taken too soon, and Adonis is surely on that list.
-He was great beyond his years as a performer and can be cited as one of the few men in the business that didn’t need to carry a singles title to be over.
-Some men need that belt to elevate themselves to that next level of competition, Adrian Adonis did not.
+This business’s history is riddled with the names of men taken too soon, and Adonis is surely on that list.
+He was great beyond his years as a performer and can be cited as one of the few wrestlers who didn’t need to carry a singles title to be over.
+Some men need that belt to elevate themselves to that next level of competition; Adrian Adonis did not.
 He played two very opposite heels and found success in both, which is a huge nod to his abilities in the ring, and in front of the camera.
-He caught your attention with his audacious behavior, and then kept it there with his unabashed arrogance, and presence between the ropes.
+He caught your attention with his audacious behavior and then kept it there with his unabashed arrogance and presence between the ropes.
 He was truly one of the best.

 If you enjoyed this piece, be sure not to miss the following articles on our site: